tkiat/my-writings-public/blog/software/app-and-os/ungoogled-chromium-intro.md

 ## Problems

-### The "make Chrome a default browser" prompt persists.

-Use the command `chromium --no-default-browser-check` to run Chromium instead.
+- **The "make Chrome a default browser" prompt persists**: Use the command alias `chromium --no-default-browser-check`.